cydurham/cydurham/README.md

 - 👋 Hi, I’m @cydurham
 - 👀 I’m interested in learning new thing, nerd stuff but mostly stories, story telling, and TTRPGs.
 - 🌱 I’m currently learning HTML/JS/CSS but Python is on the list but I am working towards my CCNA first.
-- 💞️ I’m looking to collaborate on basic projects to keep expanding my beginner skillset.
+- 💞️ I’m looking to collaborate on basic projects to keep expanding my skillset.
 - 📫 How to reach me ...
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: Koalas take most of the day to deficate leaving them vulnerable to predators.